SummaryRead the full fact sheet

 - reluctance to leave the house or venture beyond familiar surrounds

 - depression, which can sometimes accompany the condition.

 Agoraphobia develops over time

-Agoraphobia usually begins with a stressful event.
-For example, a person loses a job or a relationship ends.
+Agoraphobia usually begins with a stressful event – for example, a person loses a job or a relationship ends.
 They feel distressed and limit their contact with the outside world (this is called ‘avoidance behaviour’).
-As time passes, the person may consider more and more public places as ‘out of bounds’ until they are eventually confined to their home.
+As time passes, they may consider more and more public places as ‘out of bounds’ until they are eventually confined to their home.

 In other cases, a stressful life event triggers a panic attack.
 Since panic attacks are so unpleasant, the person may avoid any situation or place that they think might trigger another attack until many situations and places are eventually feared and avoided.